Writing retreat email copy can feel surprisingly heavy.

 Call to action preference:Keep it supportive and spacious.

-Social proof works best when it feels real.
+Social proof works best when it feels real, not curated for effect.

 Write an email sharing participant reflections from past retreats.